8 Reasons to Use Chatbots For Recruiting

 6. Gain valuable recruiting insights

-After they’ve been in use for a while, HR chatbots become a treasure trove of valuable information about your recruiting audience.
-Based on their queries, you can find out which questions candidates are asking most frequently and identify opportunities to add more helpful information to your Careers page.
+After they’ve been used for a while, recruiting chatbots become a treasure trove of valuable information about your recruiting audience.
+Based on their queries, you can find out which questions candidates ask most frequently and identify opportunities to add more helpful information to your Careers page.
 Their interactions can also tell you which of your positions candidates tend to be most interested in.

 If you use your chatbot for candidate screening, as we touched on in item #5, you can analyze trends to identify if an outsized number of interested candidates are falling short of your requirements.
 If this is the case, what are they missing?
-For example, if a large proportion of people interested in a technical role are being screened out because they lack a certain certification, it may be an indicator that certification isn’t truly relevant to the position or that you’re advertising the role to the wrong audience.
+For example, suppose many people interested in a technical role are being screened out because they lack a certain certification.
+In that case, it may indicate that certification isn’t truly relevant to the position or that you’re advertising the role to the wrong audience.

-Finally, your chatbot is one more source from which to gather data when calculating broader recruiting metrics, like source of hire and reach for hire.
+Finally, a chatbot for recruiting can be another source to gather data when calculating broader recruiting metrics, like the source of hire and reach for hire.

 7. Improve the candidate experience